 Duplication requires successful management in a number of business disciplines unrelated to the operation of the stores themselves.
 Failure in any one of them could become a stumbling block.

 Opening a new store location will cost a lot of money.
 Assuming you are leasing the location, costs will include fixtures, equipment, tenant improvements, inventory, signage, lease deposits, working capital and other expenses.
 Your sources of funding will come from retained earnings or borrowing or both.

 - When you borrow, if you can pay back in three years, then ask for a five-year loan...and not the other way around.

 - Your cash flow projections should show sufficient cash flow to cover debt payments by a stated margin of safety.
 For example, your cash flow might be a multiplier of your debt service.
 Consult your CPA.

 - Use a cash flow projection spreadsheet to project your future liquidity after making debt payments.

-- Please visit "Where to get the money" in our financing session of the Start a Business course.
+- Please visit "Where to get the money" in Session 4 Financing the Business of the Starting a Business course.

 Create profit centers

 Incentive plans will vary according to the business, but one essential component will be a system based on frequently calculated profit and loss statements for each individual store.
 Reasons include: